evo-cloud/hmake/docs/FileFormat.md

 - `always`: always build the target regardless of last execution state and results of all dependencies (the `.PHONY` target in `make`);
-- `artifacts`: a list of files/directory must be present after the execution of the target (aka. the output of the target), in relative path to project root.
+- `artifacts`: a list of files/directory must be present after the execution of the target (aka. the output of the target), in relative path to current `.hmake` file, or if it's absolute path, it's relative to project root.

 Other properties are specific to execution driver which executes the target.
 The currently supported execution driver is `docker`, please read